Menu

 Benefits of retiring in Thailand

-In Thailand, the reason why tourists and expatriates are hooked on the place is the incredible standard of living.
-Consumer prices are reasonable, housing is cheap, and you will be able to afford luxuries that aren't available to you in the west.
-To retire comfortably in the Kingdom, there are a few baseline numbers to think about.
-With a cushion of $25,000 in savings, or on a retiring earning of $2,000 per month, a retired couple could live a simple but comfortable life.
+The reason why so many tourists who come to Thailand become expatriates is because of the incredible standards of living.
+Consumer prices are reasonable, housing is cheap, and you will be able to afford luxuries that aren't available to you in the West.
+To retire comfortably in the Kingdom, though, you have to meet a few financial requirements.
+With US$25,000 in savings in a Thai bank or a retirement income of at least US$2,000 per month, a retired couple could live a simple but comfortable life.

-Some choose to live in Bangkok and do not miss owning a car.
-The area is also safe, reasonable, and efficient.
-Some live in the North of Thailand such as Chiang Mai where life is quiet and peaceful.
-Others choose the South where beautiful beaches in areas like Phuket and Koh Samui abound.
-Also, many like to enjoy the beauty of the sea but stay within a close distance to Bangkok, so they choose the beach towns of Pattaya or Hua Hin for their retirement.
-Whether you choose to live in the north, south, east, or west of the country, rest assured that everything will be worth it given the beauty of the Kingdom.
+Some choose to live in Bangkok because the area is safe, reasonable, and efficient.
+Some live in the north of Thailand, such as Chiang Mai, where life is quiet and peaceful.
+Others choose the South, where beautiful beaches in areas like Phuket and Koh Samui abound.
+Moreover, many like to enjoy the beauty of the sea but stay within a close distance of Bangkok, so they choose to retire in beach towns like Pattaya or Hua Hin.
+Whether you choose to live in the north, south, east, or west of the country, rest assured that everything will be worth it, given the quality of life that Thailand offers.

 The process for retiring in Thailand

 The second step is to obtain a one-year retirement visa.
-You must be 50 or older to receive this and have a Thai bank book and a letter from your Thai bank.
-You will also need to provide photos and a departure card and a passport.
+You must be 50 or older to receive this and have a Thai bank book and a letter showing your account balance from your Thai bank.
+You will also need to provide photos and your passport.

 Requirements for a Non-Immigrant Visa 'O-A' (Retirement)